Python API wrapper for the Yahoo Fantasy Sports public API.

 YFPY requires Python 3.7 or later, and has been tested through Python 3.10.

 Direct project dependencies can be viewed in

-requirements.txt, and all dependencies, including transitive dependencies, can be viewed in
+requirements.txt, and additional development and build dependencies (not including transitive dependencies) can be viewed in

 Traceback (most recent call last): File "yfpy-app.py", line 114, in <module> var = app.run() File "/Users/your_username/PATH/T0/LOCAL/PROJECT/yfpy-app.py", line 429, in run for team in team_standings: IndexError: list index out of range